-Oestrogen is one of the key female sex hormones and is made mostly in the ovaries, but also in the adrenal glands and fat tissue (as well as the placenta in pregnancy).
+Oestrogen is one of the key female sex hormones and is made mostly in the ovaries, but also via the adrenal glands and fat tissue (as well as the placenta in pregnancy).
 The adrenal glands and fat tissue become the key producers of oestrogen during peri-menopause and post menopause.

-This is the hormone that gives us our feminine characteristic and plays a role in our menstrual cycle.
+This is the hormone that gives us our feminine characteristics and plays a role in our menstrual cycle.
 It affects many tissues throughout the body.
 Our brains, bones, breasts, heart, lungs, ovaries, vagina, digestive system, bladder and muscles have receptors for oestrogen.
 It’s key roles include:

 - Protecting our brains – and cognitive function